t-young31/cost-k8s-prototype/README.md

   0.7 Find the application ID from the `Overview` pane of the application

+  0.8 Add the groups claim to the returned token in the `Token configuration` pane by selecting `Security Groups` then add

 </details>

 1. Create a `.env` file from `.env.sample` and a `opencost.json` containing customized costs